Niromi de Soyza

 About

-Niromi survived the perils of war - starvation, illness, injury and death but sadly, Ajanthi did not.
+Niromi survived the perils of war - starvation, illness, injury and death.

-Niromi felt compelled to share her story after seeing the plight of Sri Lankan Tamil refugees arriving in Australia by boat after the end of civil war in 2009.
+Today, Niromi is a highly educated taxpaying citizen of Australia living in the north shore of Sydney with her family.
 Her memoir Tamil Tigress was first released in Australia & New Zealand by Allen & Unwin on the 1st of July 2011, on Ajanthi's birthday.
 The book is included in the list of '50 Books You Can't Put Down' released by Get Reading!
 2011, an Australian Government initiative developed through the Australian Council for the Arts.
+The book is currently being produced into a feature film scripted by award-winning Jane Hampson.

 Click here to see Publisher's page